 Appendix A.2 shows that the distribution of population in any period t can be obtained by solving a system of three equations.
 This result, together with Lemma 1, suggests the following way of solving the equilibrium forward.
 Having the initial distribution of productivity $A_1(\cdot)$, one can calculate the population distribution in period 1.
-Then one can use equations (22), (21) and (5) to update productivity levels at each location, and obtain $A_2(\cdot)$. $A_2(\cdot)$, in turn, can be used to calculate the population distribution in period 2, which allows one to update productivities again, and so on.25
+Then one can use equations (22), (21) and (5) to update productivity levels at each location, and obtain $A_2(\cdot)$. $A_2(\cdot)$, in turn, can be used to calculate the population distribution in period 2, which allows one to update productivities again, and so on.
+This is the procedure I use to simulate the model when taking it to the data, which I describe in detail in the next section.27